DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 - Get the [gcp-values.yaml](./gcp-values.yaml) file and replace the following keys:
   - `<REGISTRY_SECRET>`: the name of the secret containing the IBM Entitled registry key
-  - `<DB_ENDPOINT>`: your database ip
+  - `<DB_ENDPOINT>`: the database ip
-  - `<DATABASE_NAME>` is the initial database name defined when creating the RDS database
+  - `<DATABASE_NAME>`: the database name (default is postgres)
-  - `<DRIVER_URL>`: the Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java) or you can get the last [driver](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/releases) named postgres-socket-factory-X.X.X-jar-with-driver-and-dependencies.jar.
+  - `<DRIVER_URL>`: the url of the Google Cloud SQL PostgreSQL driver.
+You can get the last [driver](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/releases) (for example: https://storage.googleapis.com/cloud-sql-java-connector/v1.6.0/postgres-socket-factory-1.6.0-jar-with-driver-and-dependencies.jar).
+For more information, refer to the [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java) documentation.

 - Install the chart from IBM's public Helm charts repository: